Connect with us

 Thanks again, Les!

 What an awesome post!!!
-Thank you! 🙂
+Thank you! šŸ™‚

 Thanks, Aden!

-Nancy, Your words were perfection.
+Your words were perfection.
 You are so right…. the “old” Luke we know and LOVED ha so many layers to him…but the love and kindness…and softness he displayed towards Laura and his family is why we loved him o much.
-While as in real life love does sometimes evolve, the light in his eyes did finally return for all of us to see a fleeting glimpse of the old Luke we all fell in love with years ago.
-I hope the last few weeks will be the same, a final “gift” for those of us that grew up with… Read more »

 Thanks so much, Elite Advisors.